tom-howard/ros/docs/com2009/la2/overview.md

 ## Launching Your Code

-In order to launch the necessary functionality within your package for a given task you will need to include correctly named *launch files*, `task1.launch`, `task2.launch`, etc. (specific details are provided on each task page).
-This will allow you to ensure that all the required functionality is executed when your submission is assessed, and also ensures that we know exactly how to launch this functionality in order to assess it.
+In order to launch the necessary functionality within your package for a given task you will need to include correctly named *launch files*, `task1.launch`, `task2.launch`, etc. This will allow you to ensure that all the required functionality is executed when your submission is assessed, and also ensures that we know exactly how to launch this functionality in order to assess it.
 Full details of the requirements for each launch file are provided on the associated task page.

 !!! warning
     It's up to **you** to ensure that your code launches as intended for a given task.
 If it doesn't, then you'll be awarded zero marks, so **make sure you test it all out prior to submission**!